UPDATED FEBRUARY 2021

 - Have conducted a considerable amount of research in their field (Astronaut Scholarships are not awarded for pre-medical studies, so clinical medical research is not considered in the research selection criteria.
 However, biomedical research is included.)

-All 2019 Astronaut Scholars will be invited to attend the Innovators Gala in Washington, D.C. where they will be presented with their scholarship award on stage during the event.
-ASF will fund the travel, hotel, and event costs for each scholar able to attend!
+All 2021 Astronaut Scholars will be invited to attend the Innovators Gala in Washington, D.C. where they will be presented with their scholarship award on stage during the event.
+ASF will fund the travel, hotel, and event costs for each scholar able to attend.

 To Nominate a Student

-- The nominating faculty member should complete the scholarship nomination form with assistance from the nominee.
-ASF-Scholarship-Nomination-Form
+- The nominating faculty member should complete the scholarship nomination form (link coming) with assistance from the nominee.

 - Two nomination letters from faculty members or research professors (one from the nominating professor at the student’s institution) must be submitted, including details on research achievements/endeavors.

 - Students must compose and submit a short statement of personal interests, activities, hobbies and goals, not to exceed one page of 12-point type.
 The narrative letter supporting the nomination form should give examples of the involvement and commitment of the student to their studies beyond the formal classroom setting as shown on the transcript.
 Creativity is an important attribute, and should be documented.

 - Completed nominations should be submitted to the Astronaut Scholarship Liaison (firstname.lastname@example.org) at the applying school in one .pdf document to no later than Monday, March 8, 2021 at 11:59 PM.

 For more information about the Astronaut Scholarship Foundation, please visit their website: https://astronautscholarship.org/

 Please direct all questions about the scholarship and/or scholarship process at CSU to Mary Swanson (email@example.com).